SteveBarnett/WordCamp-2016/deck.md

 ![](img/thumbs-up.gif)

-^ Steve walk around with stickers
+^ One sheet of stickers for each table

 ---